 If my father were alive today, he would recognize exactly what is happening.
 Not because he was a political man.
 Because he lived it.

 The Iran conflict began with shifting justifications.
 First it was nuclear weapons.
-Then it was protest crackdowns.
+Then protest crackdowns.
 Then “imminent threats.”
 Then open regime change.
-American intelligence reports have indicated that claims about Iranian long-range ballistic missiles were unfounded, with such capabilities not expected before 2035.
+American intelligence reports have indicated claims about Iranian long-range ballistic missiles were unfounded, with such capabilities not expected before 2035.
+The UN's nuclear watchdog confirmed Iran was not days or weeks from having atomic weapons.
 When the reason for a war keeps changing, it usually means the real reason can't survive public scrutiny.
 We saw this in 1964 with the Gulf of Tonkin.
 We saw it in 2003 with Iraq's weapons of mass destruction.
 We are seeing it again today.
 This is not a partisan observation.
 Presidents of both parties have taken this country to war under questionable pretenses.
 The pattern belongs to the institution of unchecked executive power, not to any one party.

 The Blank Check, Again